rareview/wp-theme-scaffold/README.md

 # wp-theme-scaffold

-Kickstart your next Rareview WordPress project with this barebones theme scaffold.
+Kickstart your next WordPress project with this barebones theme scaffold.

 ## Goals of this project